9 Restaurants in Myrtle Beach Serving Yummy Vegan Options

 By Miriam Porter

 My son Noah and I love Myrtle Beach so much that we return every summer.
 I mean, what’s not to love with gorgeous sunrises over the ocean, thrilling beach activities, family-friendly attractions, historic roots, hot sunny weather, and welcoming Southern hospitality?
 Noah and I are vegan and have been passionately following a plant-based diet for eight years.
-According to recent projections, 2019 is going to be the biggest year for vegan food yet, not only in grocery stores but for restaurants too.
 Throughout our visits to Myrtle Beach, we have searched for vegan food and have been really happy (and full!) with all the yummy meals we discovered.
 This helpful vegan travel guide lists some of the places we enjoyed so far.
 If you have a favorite vegan meal in Myrtle Beach please let us know so we can check it out on our next visit.
 As we say in Canada, Bon Appetite!

 1. Gordo’s Tacos and Tequila